 StarFire is an ambitious (so far) one-man project, initiated on 19th August 2012 by b5cully.
 It was created with the intention to provide a tool to explore the depths of the universe and its secrets in a playful, educational, and thought-provoking manner.
 In order to do so, the player must design his spacecraft in such way it fits his individual needs and play style, and most importantly, withstands the dangers that linger in the dark.
 As such, StarFire implements models based on science, and may also cross the border between reality and the paranormal.

 This game is inspired by Freelancer, Galactic Civilizations II, Fallout 3 and Minecraft.
+It's development is currently halted, but will be resumed some point in the future.

 The StarFire Source Code by b5cully is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License with additional conditions and permissions.